 Bleeding gums are hard to miss.
 Is your floss tinged with red?
 Spit slightly crimson?
 Scarlet toothbrush?
-It may be nothing. or it may be serious.
+It may be nothing.
+Or it may be severe.
 But Bleeding gums can mean Gingivitis, the top dental problem for people over 18, and can indicate serious medical conditions whose symptoms just happen to show up in the mouth.
-Either way you need to consult a dental professional.
+Either way, you need to consult a dental professional.

 Bleeding gums are usually caused by the improper teeth cleaning, and the condition is called Gingivitis.

-Mild cases of bleeding gums (gingivitis) are not only treatable, but reversible.
-In this case your bleeding gums act as an early warning signal that you could be heading for serious dental health problems.
-Because minor instances of bleeding gums are easy to ignore people often do just that.
-As a result, their bleeding gums can progress silently to the more serious dental disease, periodontitis (inflammation around the tooth), without warning.
+Mild cases of bleeding gums (gingivitis) are not only treatable but reversible.
+In this instance, your bleeding gums act as an early warning signal that you could be heading for serious dental health problems.
+Because minor cases of bleeding gums are easy to ignore people often do just that.
+As a result, their bleeding gums can progress silently to the more severe dental disease, periodontitis (inflammation around the tooth), without warning.

 How Do You Get Bleeding Gums?